LuisGC/blog/content/blog/2017/07/Romantikstrasse-the-Romantic-Road_4.md

 ## Hallstatt

 And finally, we arrived [**Hallstatt**](https://en.wikipedia.org/wiki/Hallstatt), the main destination of the entire trip.
-I generally liked it and of course it's very beautiful, but I must say that it might be overrated (imho).
+I generally liked it and of course it's very beautiful, but I must say that it might be overrated (IMHO).

 The first thing that we did was to go up to the [_Salz Welten_ (Salt World) complex](https://www.salzwelten.at/en/home/) using a funicular.
 The views were as amazing as this during the climb: